mgoellnitz/JFileSync3/README.md

 ripping out his original remote backends and changing the purpose of the tool quite a lot.

-I had to realise the Jens re-started his work on the original product, so that this decision now would need some rethinking.
+I had to realise that Jens re-started his work on the original product, so that this decision now would need some rethinking.
 Be aware that this code here is based on the 2007 version JFileSync2.2 and not the more recent 2.3 and 2.4 work, which heads in part in similar directions as my code (ripping out the server, using VFS, presenting a new Windows and even Mac integration).
-I did a manual back sync with 2.3a recently.
+I did a manual back sync with 2.3a a while ago.

 JFileSync is a SourceForge project and available via the following URL: